liqotech/liqo/docs/pages/User/GettingStarted/_index.md

 * [Install Liqo](./install): install Liqo on a first cluster (*home* cluster).
 * [Peer to a foreign cluster](./peer): establish a peering with a second Liqo cluster (*foreign* cluster).
-  * If you do not know who peer with, you may need to install Liqo on a second cluster.
+  * If you do not know who to peer with, you may need to install Liqo on a second cluster.
 * [Exploit foreign resources](./test): start an *Hello World* application to verify that the two peered clusters can actually share resources correctly and that you are able to run a pod in a foreign cluster.
 * [Uninstall Liqo](./uninstall): uninstall Liqo from your cluster.